 STRUCTURE OF THE PROGRAMME

-The Master’s programme Heritage Studies at VU University is a oneyear programme of 60 ECTS.
-It includes a combination of lectures and workshops, with space for round table discussions and debate.
+The Master’s programme Heritage Studies at VU Amsterdam is a one year programme of 60 ECTS.
+It includes a combination of lectures and workshops, with space for roundtable discussions and debate.
 Additionally, lectures are held on location during group visits to projects, institutions, landscapes, and cities.
 The examination forms are verbal and oral, and presentations and essays are often included.
 You will complete your study with a thesis.

 Four core modules are compulsory: